Layr-Labs/eigenlayer-contracts/docs/core/accounting/SlashingEdgeCase.md

     * `withdrawable = 64 * 0.25 * 0.75 * 2.5 = 30 ETH`
     </details>

-In this scenario, 25% of Alice’s currently proven assets are slashed.
+In this scenario, 25% of Alice's currently proven assets are slashed.
 Similarly, the AVSs attributable slashed amount has been decreased by 25% (24 → 18 ETH).

 Scenario B: